 Oxford University is one of the most prestigious universities in the world.
 There is evidence of teaching as early as 1096, making it the oldest university in the English-speaking world and the world’s second-oldest university in continuous operation.

-In this session, Sally will present her latest work and findings on lessons for ‘’resilient leadership’’ and how to manage and make key decisions in uncertain times – specifically around mental health.
+In this session, Sally will present her latest work and findings on lessons for “resilient leadership”, discussing how to look after yourself and lead others in uncertain times, and the implications for building mental healthy organisations.

 DANNY KERRY (MBE)